lamng3/KeyValueService/src/README.md

 I will then return a list of params that will later on be used for server to respond appropriately to client.

+#### Multithreading
+Since TCP server works by creating a new connection socket upon connection acceptance, I created a class called MultiThread in which for each client connected to a server, I assign an id to the socket and add the socket to the current server.

+The client and the server will be communicating through a single port, in this case 5000.

+I first developed single thread application, and then refractored it by extending my server with Thread class so that it can accept multiple sockets.
+The MultiThread class acts as a medium for clients to send messages to server.

 ## Testing

 Apart from testing invalid input to connect to a server, I will test most methods on localhost.